cornelberliba/rn-qa-challenge-app/README.md

 ## ❓ Frequently Asked Questions

 **Q: Where can I download the APK?**
-A: Check the Expo dashboard link above, or contact the development team.
+A: Download the latest APK from [this link](https://expo.dev/accounts/cornel.berliba/projects/qa-automation-challenge/builds/da3bbeaa-7fcf-49a8-8275-b0cc861d4002) or view all builds on the [Expo Dashboard](https://expo.dev/accounts/cornel.berliba/projects/qa-automation-challenge/builds).

 **Q: The app crashes on launch.
 What should I do?**
 A: Make sure you're using Android API Level 21+.
 Clear app data and reinstall.